earthly/website/blog/_posts/2021-01-01-brown-green-language.md

 ![Scott Adams Understood]({{site.images}}{{page.slug}}/dt140812.gif)

 It’s easy to understand code as you are writing it.
 You are executing it and refining it as you go.
 But it’s hard to understand code just by reading it after the fact.
-If you return to code you wrote and find it hard to follow, it could be because you have grown as a developer and would write better code today.
+If you return to old code you wrote and find it hard to follow, it could be because you have grown as a developer and would write it better today.
 But its also possible that the code is inherently complex, and you are interpreting the pain of understanding that complexity as a code quality problem.
 Could this be why growing PR backlogs are a persistent problem?
 PR Reviews are a read-only activity, and they are hard to do well if you don't already have a working model of the code in your head.

 ## This is Why You Dread It
-If much real-world code is unfairly considered a mess,  could the programming languages also be unfairly judged?
+If much real-world code is unfairly considered a mess, could programming languages also be unfairly judged?
 If you build new things in Go but have to maintain a sprawling 20-year-old C++ codebase, can you rank them fairly?
 I think this is actually what the survey question is measuring: dreaded languages are likely to be used in existing brown-field projects.
 Loved languages are more often used in new green-field projects.
 Let's test this.[^2]

 ## Measuring Brown VS Green Languages

 The Tiobe index claims to measure "the number of skilled engineers, courses and jobs worldwide" for programming languages.
 There are probably some problems with how they measure this, but it's accurate enough for our purposes.
 We use the July 2016 TIObe [index]( https://web.archive.org/web/20160801213334/https://www.tiobe.com/tiobe-index/), the oldest available in way back machine, as a proxy for a language having accumulated lots of code to maintain.
 If something was big in 2016, it's more likely people are maintaining code written in it than if it wasn't popular in 2016.

 The top 20 programming languages on their list as of July 2016 are Java, C, C++, Python, C#, PHP, JavaScript, VB .Net, Perl, Assembly, Ruby, Pascal, Swift, Objective-C, MATLAB, R, SQL, COBOL, and Groovy.
 We can use this as our list of languages more likely to be used in maintenance work.
 Let's call them brown languages.
-Languages not in the top 20 in 20016 are more likely to be used in new projects.
+Languages not in the top 20 in 2016 are more likely to be used in new projects.
 We will refer to these as green languages.

 ``` matplotlib
 import matplotlib.pyplot as plt